atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-package.md

 SelectListView
 ```

-===== Adding the module dependencies
+##### Adding the module dependencies

-To use the new views, you need to specify the `atom-space-pen-views` module in your package's `package.json` file's dependencies:
+To use the new views, you need to specify the atom-space-pen-views module in your package's `package.json` file's dependencies:

 ```json
 {